Prakash9944/node-excersice/mean/nodejs.md

     # Answer:-
         1. Error Handling Middleware (Express Applications):-
-            * In Express, you can define a custom error-handling middleware function.
+            * In Express, you can define a custom error-handling middle-ware function.
 It is invoked whenever next(err) is called with an error object.

                 app.use((err, req, res, next) => {
                     console.error(err.stack); // Log the error